How Much Is Equipment Downtime Costing Your Workplace?

 Equipment downtime isn’t just frustrating; it’s downright expensive.

 Just think about what happens when the internet goes down in your office.
-Even if it’s only for 15 minutes, that’s 15 minutes when no one is working or responding to customer issues.
+Even if it’s only for 15 minutes, that’s 15 minutes when no one is able to work or respond to important customer issues.

-And large-scale equipment outages can bring production to a screeching halt.
-These startling statistics show just how costly equipment downtime can be—and how to avoid it.
+And large-scale equipment downtime and outages can bring production to a screeching halt.
+But what’s the total price you’ll pay for unexpected equipment downtime?
+These startling statistics show just how costly equipment downtime can be — and how to avoid it.

 - Over 80 percent of companies have experienced an unexpected outage within the past three years.